Non-Homestead Operational Millage

 If the proposal is not approved by voters:

-- Fowlerville Community Schools will lose approximately $3,782,870 in per-pupil funding for the 2027-28 school year.
+• Fowlerville Community Schools would lose approximately $3,782,870 in per-pupil funding for the 2027-28 school year.

-- This reduction represents approximately 11% of the district's total operational revenue.
+• This reduction represents approximately 11% of the district’s total operational revenue.

-Reductions of this size could affect student programs, staffing levels, and district services.
+Reductions of this size could affect student programs, staffing levels and district services.

 What does the $3,782,870 equate to in the Fowlerville Community Schools budget?